'Let the good times roll': billionaire Elon Musk tweets on first morning as new Twitter boss | Business

 An IIT Bombay and Stanford alumnus, Agrawal had joined Twitter over a decade ago when there were fewer than 1,000 employees at the company.

-“Agrawal, who was appointed Twitter’s chief executive last year, had clashed” with Musk “publicly and privately in recent months about the takeover,” the NYT report said.
+“Agrawal, who was appointed Twitter’s chief executive last year, had clashed” with Musk “publicly and privately in recent months about the takeover,” the New York Times reported.

 Musk also “singled out” Gadde, 48, “criticising her for her role in content moderation decisions at the company”, it added.